 South America Supply Chain Management Market Overview

 South America supply chain management market was valued at $2.2 billion in 2017 and is forecasted to witness a CAGR of 8.6% during 2018–2023.
 Growing demand for professional services with focus on proper implementation of the solution, and increasing focus on inventory and purchase management are the factors driving the growth of the supply chain management market in South America.
-Moreover, increasing focus on cloud-based SCM, and growing need for demand planning solutions are leading to a growing market in the country.
+Moreover, increasing focus on cloud-based SCM, and growing need for demand planning solutions are leading to a growing market in the region.

 SOUTH AMERICA SCM MARKET, BY INDUSTRY, $M (2013 - 2023)